LittleFlyFish/littleflyfish.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "MIMO is all you need：A Strong Multi-In-Multi-Out Baseline for Video Prediction"
 date: 2023-11-01
 venue: 'AAAI'
+Authors: Ning, Shuliang and Lan, Mengcheng and Li, Yanran and Chen, Chaofeng and Chen, Qian and Chen, Xunlai and Han, Xiaoguang and Cui, Shuguang
 ---

 [Download paper here](https://arxiv.org/pdf/2212.04655)